emretepedev/pushToGitHub/README.md

 REPO_DIR="$HOME/pushToGitHub"
 ```

+#### Husky Compatibility

+For projects using [Husky](https://typicode.github.io/husky/) for Git hooks management, an additional `init.sh` file is provided in the `git-hooks-examples/husky/` directory.
+This file enables compatibility with Husky's startup files system, allowing the hooks to run properly in Husky-managed environments.

+You need to add this `init.sh` file to your Husky startup files directory.
+For detailed information about Husky startup files and how to configure them, please refer to the [official Husky documentation](https://typicode.github.io/husky/how-to.html#startup-files).

 ### Option 2: Using Aliases

 Aliases make running the scripts effortless.
 Add the following lines to your shell configuration file (e.g., `~/.bashrc`, `~/.zshrc`), then restart your shell or run `source ~/.bashrc`.